FrinshHD/sumsnap/README.md

   --model TEXT        Specify the model to use for summarization.
 Overrides the AI_MODEL environment variable.
   --detailed          Generate a longer, more detailed and in-depth summary.
   --format-readme     Format the summary as a professional README.md file.
+  --exclude TEXT      Comma-separated list of files or folders to exclude from the summary.
 ```

 ---